 An excellent resource, also from the Lexis stable, is the mainly Australian service CaseBase.
 This very comprehensive case citator and annotator covers not only over 60 Australian report series, but also a number of New Zealand publications.
 Whilst this is not a full-text service, and as such you will not be able to link directly to a case report, its functionality is second to none.
 Searching can be performed by party name, key word or catch word, and the results are displayed in an easy to read format, with a large amount of value added material,(parallel citations, a complete list of all cited and citing cases).
 Both CaseBase and Lexis Library are available onsite to our academic users - access via the Electronic Law Library.

 IALS Library also has the Abridgement of New Zealand Case Law, a hard copy service arranging, classifying and annotating New Zealand case decisions since 1861 in the style of The Digest.
 This 18 volume work, arranged alphabetically into subject areas, was originally published in 1963 (covering 1861 - 1962) and is kept up to date by regular "permanent supplements".
 It is an useful tool for researching New Zealand case law by subject.
-However, as it only notes cases reported in the official New Zealand Law Reports, it is slightly limited in its application.
+However, as it only notes cases reported in the official New Zealand Law Reports, and our most recent permanent supplement is to 2009, it is slightly limited in its application.

 IALS Library has a very good collection of textbooks and commentary on New Zealand, with hundreds of legal texts and treatises relating directly and specifically to the country.
 These range over various different aspects of the law in New Zealand - a subject search in the library catalogue using "NEW ZEALAND" as one of your terms, and the area of law you are interested in (e.g. TORTS, CENSORSHIP) should let you know our holdings in this area for New Zealand.
 Please note that some older material may be kept in the basement.